 - Metrics help you demonstrate ROI.
 For every marketer, ROI is what it’s all about.
 Whether you need to demonstrate your success or justify more budget, having the numbers on hand will help you make your case.
 (BTW, if you need more budget, here are 5 ways to get it.)

 - Publication pickup

-- Social content metrics
+- Social content (followers, likes, subscribers)